emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ```
 ![Second pump quicker than first by station](SQL-screenshots/snd-pump-same-first-pump18.PNG)

+The results highlight that Soho was the fastest to send a second pump ahead of the first pump from another station on 7 occasions, followed by Paddington, which did so 4 times.

 ### 6.4 Count of second pump dispatched from same station as first pump

 This query measured the frequency of both pumps being dispatched from the same station: